 What is the debt service coverage ratio?

-The ability to repay debt is a crucial factor to take into account when someone requests for a loan or when a corporation wants to acquire more money to run its operations.
+The ability to repay debt is a crucial factor to take into account when someone requests a loan or when a corporation wants to acquire more money to run its operations.
 “Servicing” a debt is executing the financial commitments on it.

 The percentage of operational revenue accessible for debt servicing for interest, principal, and rental income to overall debt service is known as the debt service coverage ratio, or DSCR.
 It is a well-liked indicator for figuring out if a person or business will be able to make enough money to pay off its debt obligations.